 I smiled to myself for no damn reason at all. 🙂

 I didn’t stress about whether I would hear back after the interviews.
 I couldn’t control any of it, so I figured why worry about it.

 I caught up with two close friends over the break and both commented on how much happier I was.

 It made me realize that sometimes (hell most of the time) we have to make ourselves happy or we at least have to allow ourselves to be happy even when things are crazy, unpredictable or stressful.

 I noticed by the end of the Monday public holiday, I was starting to slide a little (i.e. I was starting to time travel again).
-I was worrying about whether I had gotten one of the jobs and what would happen if I hadn’t.
+I was worried about whether I had gotten one of the jobs and what would happen if I hadn’t.

 Each time, I felt myself slipping, I had to pull myself back into the moment.
 It took self-discipline and persistence.
 I had to keep repeating the process.
 I had to keep focusing on the now.